joric/arduino-bitcoin-miner/README.md

 `bfgminer -o http://localhost:19001 -u admin1 -p 123 -S icarus:\\.\COM5`

-Hash speed is pretty abysmal, about 50 hashes a second on Arduino Pro Micro.
+Current hash speed is pretty abysmal, about 50 hashes a second on Arduino Pro Micro.

+An [AVR-optimized SHA256](http://cryptovia.com/cryptographic-libraries-for-avr-cpu/) is 42744 cycles, so we could get to maybe 200 hashes a second on a 16 MHz MCU.

 ### PC emulator